 Data Compression and Deduplication

 Veeam Backup & Replication provides mechanisms of data compression and deduplication.
-Data compression and deduplication let you decrease traffic going over the network and disk space required for storing backup files and VM replicas.
+Data compression and deduplication let you decrease traffic going over the network and disk space required for storing backup files and VM replica files.

-Data compression decreases the size of created backups but affects duration of the backup procedure.
+Data compression decreases the size of created files but affects duration of the backup or replication procedure.
 Veeam Backup & Replication allows you to select one of the following compression levels: